-These reports described in detail the status of many created marshes, but to our knowledge no research has attempted to formally investigate the mechanisms behind their success or failure in the FRE.
-One of the challenges to such an investigation is defining project success,(Kentula 2000; Zedler & Callaway 2000)lack of as indicated by the wide variety of metrics employed in wetland monitoring programs to date (Levings 2000; Adams & Williams 2004; Bradford et al. 2017).persistencenative tidal marshes greater Coverage by tidal marsh vegetation is often (Kentula 2000; Zedler & Callaway 2000; Broome et al. 2019)evaluated as a surrogate for fish habitat quality(Kentula 2000; Zedler & Callaway 2000; Adams & Williams 2004; Broome et al. 2019) in estuaries, biomass from which due to the role of wetland macrophytes Due to thisnd the refuge standing (Levings 2004a; Bradford et al. 2017)(Broome et al. 2019)in the detrital food web, and in providing refugia for fish (Levings 2004).
-Marsh vegetation also provides other critical ecological services, including soil stabilisation, water quality maintenance, wave attenuation, carbon sequestration, nutrient cyclingand sequestration, and habitat for numerous non-fish species (Peterson et al. 2008; Broome et al. 2019; Forysinski 2019; Arias-Ortiz et al. 2021; Correa et al. 2021).
+These reports described in detail the status of created tidal marshes, but to our knowledge no research has attempted to investigate the mechanisms behind their success or failure in the FRE.
+One of the challenges to such an investigation is defining project “success”, as this word is imprecise, often controversial in ecology, and the definition can vary among organizations and individuals (Kentula 2000; Zedler & Callaway 2000).
+This disunity is further compounded by a lack of standardized monitoring protocols in the region, which several authors have already brought to light (Levings 2000; Adams & Williams 2004; Bradford et al. 2017).
+For the purposes of this report, we deviate from the yes/no terms of “success” or “failure”, acknowledging that even “failed” sites possess ecological values, and instead focus on “persistence”, which we define as the ability of these projects to function as native tidal marshes within the greater environmental context of the FRE.

+Vegetative cover is commonly used to evaluate created tidal marshes, and is a success metric employed in FRE monitoring programs (Kentula 2000; Zedler & Callaway 2000; Adams & Williams 2004; Broome et al. 2019).
+Functioning tidal marshes support high levels of net primary production (NPP), biomass from which accumulates in the form of soil organic matter.
+This organic surface soil horizon is an integral part of the detritus-based food web of estuaries.
+Due to this, and the refuge offered by standing biomass, vegetative cover has historically been used as a proxy for high-quality fish habitat in the region (Levings 2004a; Bradford et al. 2017).
+In addition to providing food and refuge for numerous other species, tidal marshes provide a multitude of ecological services, including soil stabilisation, water quality maintenance, wave attenuation, carbon sequestration, and nutrient cycling (e.g., Peterson et al. 2008; Broome et al. 2019; Forysinski 2019; Arias-Ortiz et al. 2021; Correa et al. 2021).